plopd/navigation/README.md

 ### Background

 **Reward**
-The reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.

 **State**
-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
+has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 Given this information, the agent has to learn how to best select actions.

 Excerpt from cf. [iandanforth](https://github.com/Unity-Technologies/ml-agents/issues/1134#issuecomment-417497502)
 ```